 - for example, encouraging users to call the helpline if they don’t have face-to-face services available in their local area

 Improved user experience

 We’ve received positive feedback from both service users and Shelter staff members.
-One of our users said: ‘There were lots of ways to talk to people directly; live chat, phone numbers, and walk-in centres across the country… So, lots of options.’
+One user said: ‘There were lots of ways to talk to people directly; live chat, phone numbers, and walk-in centres across the country… So, lots of options.’

 After the success of our ‘Get help’ page, we’ve made our web chat function available to mobile device users too – meaning we can help more people – and the number of web chat advisers has doubled!
 We’ll keep working to improve this page, matching the changing needs of our service users.

-Keep your eyes peeled for our next blog, on the second iteration of our ‘Get help’ page… Coming soon!
+Keep your eyes peeled for the upcoming blog, on the second iteration of our ‘Get help’ page… Coming soon!